How to clean up and optimize your Mac: My go-to methods

 Find out which apps exhaust your Mac

-Check the Activity Monitor (found in Launchpad or Spotlight) to see which apps are consuming the most CPU and Memory.
+Check the Activity Monitor (search in Launchpad or Spotlight) to see which apps are consuming the most CPU and Memory.
 Are there any apps you don't need right now?
 If so, select the corresponding line and click the cross in the upper left corner to stop them.

 The only drawback to this approach is that you won't know you are using up resources until they are used up.
 To keep your CPU in good shape at all times, try App Tamer.
-It hangs permanently in the menu bar and shows the percentage of CPU used.
+It permanently hangs in the menu bar and shows the percentage of CPU used.
 If an app drains it too much, it sends you a notification.
 Then, you can disable or slow down demanding processes right from the menu bar.

 To make it even easier, you can customize your frequently used apps by checking "Quit when X minutes idle", "Run app on the CPU's efficiency cores", or "Slow down this app if it uses more than X% of CPU.
 For example, I set 25% for my favorite yet resource-hungry Chrome.